exakat/exakat-docs/Reference/Rules/Php/UsePathinfo.rst

   Use `pathinfo() <https://www.php.net/pathinfo>`_ function instead of string manipulations.

 `pathinfo() <https://www.php.net/pathinfo>`_ is more efficient and readable and string functions.
+When the path contains UTF-8 characters, `pathinfo() <https://www.php.net/pathinfo>`_ may strip them.
+There, string functions are necessary.

 .. code-block:: php